-It is important to look for signs of confusion.
-Noticing the symptoms of confusion when they first appear will help you or your loved one get prompt treatment.
-Some signs of confusion are:
+Noticing confusion when it first appears will help you or your loved one get prompt treatment.

 - slurring words or having long pauses during speech

-- lack of awareness of location or time
+- lacking awareness of location or time

 - sudden changes in emotion, such as sudden agitation